mattdutson/ml-vis/README.md

 After creating one of the above environments, activate it with `conda activate ml-vis`.

+## Data

+Sample input data, models, and predictions can be found in [this Google Drive folder](https://drive.google.com/drive/folders/1-1lyEsSeLfxWBS7Ju8NnA8ES09rRWipN?usp=sharing).
+Each `.zip` file should be extracted to the top-level `ml-vis` directory.

 ## Systemd Service

 The `service` subdirectory contains an example [systemd](https://freedesktop.org/wiki/Software/systemd/) configuration for `vis_scripts/interactive.py`.
 To set up the service, first open `service/ml-vis.service` and modify `ExecStart` and `WorkingDirectory` to match your host configuration.
 Then run